sustainers/academic-map/_build/html/_sources/universities/saint-louis-university.md

 ## Other context

 The program is funded by a grant from the Alfred P. Sloan Foundation, and employs Computer Science graduate students to prototype, design, and deliver open-source software to help SLU researchers and their collaborators worldwide.
+It was set up in 2022, in the Computer Science department.
+There is an acting research software engineer service bureau, and one full-time CS facultiy, one full-time director, with grad students as tech leads and student workers.